matrix-org/matrix-spec-proposals/proposals/xxxx-ui-interactive-auth-for-sso.md

 On a normal homeserver, this is done by prompting the user to enter their password.
-However, on a homeserver where users authenticate via a single-sign-on system, the user doesn't have a password, so this doesn't work.
+However, on a homeserver where users authenticate via a single-sign-on system, the user doesn't have a password registered with the homeserver.
 Instead we need to delegate that check to the SSO system.

 At the protocol level, this means adding support for SSO to [user-interactive auth](https://matrix.org/docs/spec/client_server/r0.6.0#user-interactive-authentication-api).

-### The current implementation
+In theory, any clients that already implement the fallback process for unknown authentication types will work fine without modification.
+It is unknown whether this is widely supported among clients.

-Or, "how UI Auth works, in practice":
+### UI Auth Overview

 When the client calls one of the protected endpoints, it initially returns a 401 response.
 For example: